dhemery/DHE-Modules/modules/xycloid.md

     modulate Xycloid's controls.

-**The Audible Instruments Macro Oscillator** is a fantastic choice for your initial exploration of what Xycloid can do.
+**The Audible Instruments Macro Oscillator** is a fantastic choice for exploring what Xycloid can do.
 Attach Xycloid's _X_ and _y_ outputs
 to the Macro Oscillator's _TIMBRE_ and _COLOR_ inputs.
 Modulating _V/OCT_ and _FM_ is also fun.